Benson Grist Mill

 Built by Andrew Barker Forsyth for his bride, Emily Elizabeth Moss, in 1872.
 Three of the 10 children were born in this cabin.
 Emily grew up on a small farm nearby and regaled her children and grandchildren with stories of buying beads from Indians and helping her father boil down salt water from the Great Salt Lake.

-For those of you who like to take a step back in time, Benson Grist Mill Tooele County’s Benson Grist Mill is the sight that can’t be missed.
+For those who like to take a step back in time, Tooele County’s Benson Grist Mill is a site that can’t be missed.

 Events and Activities